-5.3.3.1.
-Usage of Account Manager and Permission
+5.3.3.1 Usage of Account Manager and Permission

 To use each method of AccountManager class, it's necessary to declare to use the appropriate Permission respectively, in application's AndroidManifest.xml.
-Table 5.3-1 shows correspondence of Permission and methods.
+In Android 5.1 (API Level 22) and earlier versions, privileges such as AUTHENTICATE_ACCOUNTS, GET_ACCOUNTS, or MANAGE_ACCOUNTS are required; the privileges corresponding to various methods are shown in Table 5.3.1.

 Functions that Account Manager provides

 Permission Method Explanation

-AUTHENTICATE_ACCOUNTS getPassword() To get password
+AUTHENTI- getPassword() To get password

-(Only Packages which are getUserData() To get user information
+CATE_ACCOUNTS getUserData() To get user information

-signed by the same key of addAccountExplicitly() To add accounts to DB
+(Only Packages which addAccountExplic- To add accounts to DB

+are Authenticator, can itly()

-Authenticator, can use.) peekAuthToken() To get cached token
+use.) peekAuthToken() To get cached token

 setAuthToken() To register authentication token

 setPassword() To change password

 setUserData() To set user information

 renameAccount() To rename account

 GET_ACCOUNTS getAccounts() To get a list of all accounts

-getAccountsByType() To get a list of accounts which
+getAccountsByType() To get a list of all accounts which account types

-account types are same
+are same

-getAccountsByTypeAndFeatures() To get a list of accounts which

-have the specified

-addOnAccountsUpdatedListener()) To register event listener

-hasFeatures() Whether it has the specified

-function or not

-MANAGE_ACCOUNTS getAuthTokenByFeatures() To get authentication token of the

-accounts which hav

-specified function

-addAccount() To request a user to add accounts

-removeAccount() To remove an account

-clearPassword() Initialize password

-updateCredentials() Request a user to change

-password

-editProperties() Change Authenticator setting

-confirmCredentials() Request a user to input password

-again

-USE_CREDENTIALS getAuthToken() To get authentication token

-blockingGetAuthToken() To get authentication token

-Table 5.3-1 Function of Account Manager and Permission
+Table 5.3.1: Function of Account Manager and Permission